 Michigan Car Insurance Laws and Requirements

-The are several types of mandatory No-Fault coverage that are required by Michigan law
+Under Michigan car insurance laws there are several types of mandatory No-Fault coverage that are required

 Determining whether you must buy the required No-Fault insurance

-As the owner and operator of your car or truck, you have a duty to buy the mandatory No-Fault insurance if either of the following two circumstances exist:
+According to Michigan car insurance laws and requirements, as the owner and operator of your car or truck, you have a duty to buy the mandatory No-Fault insurance when both of the following two circumstances exist:

 - When your “motor vehicle” is “required to be registered” in Michigan.
 (MCL 500.3101(1))